Josh Rojas Player Props: Diamondbacks vs. Guardians

-On Saturday, Josh Rojas (.235 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
-First pitch is at 10:10 PM ET.
+On Sunday, Josh Rojas (.235 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Guardians.
+In his previous game he had a one-hit performance (1-for-2) against the Guardians.

 Josh Rojas Game Info & Props vs. the Guardians